Lake George, Long Island Sound, and 1,000 Islands

 Can I finance a used boat from a private seller?

-Do I need to title and register my boat in New York?
+Do I need to title my boat in New York?

 Ready to Finance Your New York Boat?